VelasquezAlejandro044/alejandro-individual-project/README.md

 Functions to create visualizations
 - model.py
 It helps with the creation and visualization of models
+-  report_final_walmart_tsa_weekly_sales.ipynb
+Contains functions that would allow graphing, calculation, and comparison of RMSE

 ### Data set to recreate
 https://github.com/VelasquezAlejandro044/alejandro-individual-project/blob/main/Walmart.csv